 Self Care During A Pandemic

-Fear and anxiety are spreading faster than COVID19.
-We need to take care of our mental health before stress becomes an even bigger threat!
-But how can you take care of yourself when you’re told to stay in your home, cancel everything and practice social distancing?
-It’s not going to be easy!
+But how can you take care of yourself when you’re told to stay in your home, cancel everything and practice social distancing because there’s an unknown virus spreading out of control?!

 It’s the unknown that’s really scary.

 So, people react out of fear.
 They go into panic mode and it’s pretty much impossible to ignore.
-The virus is everywhere, maybe not physically, but it is all over social media, the supermarkets, schools, and hospitals.
-There is no escaping it in that sense.
+The virus is everywhere, physically and all over social media.

 I don’t even have coronavirus, yet the fear of this virus is making me sick… with worry about what will happen over the coming weeks.

-I worry people will go nuts and start to go into survival mode and in the coming weeks the world will become a more violent and terrifying place.
+I worry people will get desperate and out of control in the coming weeks the world will become a more violent and terrifying place.

-So as you can see, I’m having a hard time!
-So, I’m starting to take my own mental health more seriously during this time, and you should to.
+As you can see, I’m having a hard time and if you’re reading this, chances are you are too!
+So, I’m starting to take my own mental health more seriously during this time, and you should too.

 Here are some ways to mentally prepare yourself for the effects of a pandemic.